-Over the past several months, IINE has resettled more than 500 Afghan evacuees while simultaneously providing intensive case management and essential services to Haitians displaced by natural disasters and political unrest, children who crossed the U.S. border unaccompanied, and Ukrainians uprooted by war in their homeland.
+Over the past year, IINE has resettled more than 330 refugees while simultaneously providing intensive case management and essential services to over 3000 Haitians displaced by natural disasters and political unrest, children who crossed the U.S. border unaccompanied, and more than 300 Ukrainians uprooted by war in their homeland.
 While each of these individuals has their own story, collectively, their numbers are reflected in a grim milestone identified earlier this year by the UN refugee agency, UNHCR: 100 million people are now forcibly displaced worldwide.

 This human rights crisis has created an unparalleled and unexpected need for refugee services in our communities.
 Fortunately, it has also catalyzed vital collaboration between resettlement agencies, volunteers, donors, and community groups.
-The relationships built during this time of emergency have provided fertile grounds from which to grow a pilot project formalizing partnerships to support one another, welcoming refugees to New England, and guiding them toward security and self-sufficiency – “Resettle Together: Community Sponsorship at IINE.”
+The relationships built during this time of emergency have provided fertile grounds from which to build our new program – “Resettle Together: Community Sponsorship at IINE.”
+This program formalizing partnerships to support one another, welcoming refugees to New England, and guiding them toward security and self-sufficiency.

 What is community sponsorship?